na-stewart/sanic-security/README.md

 * Refresh Two-step Verification

-Refresh two-step verification if the client's existing two-step verification session has expired or maxed out.
+Refresh two-step verification if the client's existing two-step verification session has expired or been maxed out.

 ```python
 @app.post("api/verification/refresh")